ShenfeiPei/CenterlessClustering/readme.md

-# A python implementation of "Centerless Clustering", TPAMI, 2022
+# A python implementation of "[Centerless Clustering](https://ieeexplore.ieee.org/document/9712412)", TPAMI, 2022

 ### install
+The package is released on Pypi, so you can install it with pip
 ```
-python setup.py build_ext --inplace
+pip install alias_copyi_module_CenterlessClustering

 ```

 ### usage:
-see demo_toy.py or demo_real
+see demo_toy.py or demo_real.py